-Understand the basics of the Working Time Regulations, working hours trends, holidays and special leave.
+Understand the basics of the Working Time Regulations in the UK, working hours trends, holidays and special leave.

 The main regulations are: